Katharine Hayhoe: Recognition

 In 2014, Hayhoe was named one of Time magazine's "100 Most Influential People".
 In 2017, she was named one of Fortune magazine's "50 World's Greatest Leaders".
 She has also been named to Foreign Policy magazine's list of "100 Leading Global Thinkers" twice, in 2014 and 2019.
 Also in 2019, Hayhoe was named one of the United Nations Champions of the Earth in the science and innovation category.

 Hayhoe has received honorary doctorates from Colgate University, Victoria University at the University of Toronto, Wycliffe College at the University of Toronto, and Trinity College (CT).
 She has received the American Geophysical Union's Climate Communication and Ambassador Awards, and is a fellow of the American Geophysical Union, the American Scientific Affiliation, the American Academy of Arts and Letters, and an honorary fellow of the Canadian Meteorological and Oceanographic Society.
 In 2023 Hayhoe was elected to the American Academy of Arts and Sciences.

+In March 2026, the University of Michigan's Department of Climate and Space Sciences and Engineering honored Hayhoe with the prestigious Spencer Lecturer Award for her lifetime contributions to atmospheric science, downscaling regional climate models, and bridging the gap between localized infrastructure planning and global climate projections.